-For people with chronic obstructive pulmonary disease (COPD)
+(Asthma + Lung UK) support group for people with chronic obstructive pulmonary disease (COPD)

-A fully supported network by the British Lung Foundation.
+A fully supported network by the Asthma + Lung UK.
 They support people with chest problems and instruct on methods to help ease the pain of breathing and breathlessness.